Home Compare SEB-A.ST vs SWED-A.ST

 Skandinaviska Enskilda Banken AB (publ) vs Swedbank AB (publ): Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Swedbank AB (publ) carrying a narrow edge on stability.
-The remaining gap is narrow enough that the comparison remains open to different readings.
-The market setup is mixed, without a decisive signal in either direction.
+The structural profiles are close, with Skandinaviska Enskilda Banken AB (publ) carrying a narrow edge on profitability.
+Swedbank AB (publ) still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.